w3f/Grants-Program/applications/Luster_Network.md

 - We are developing the platform using NodeJS, ReactJS, MongoDB
 - Visit MVP: https://poc.luster.network (Designs/Mockups)
 - We are building platform using NodeJS, ReactJS, MongoDB, etc.
-- We are exploring Blockchains for building our Proof of experience platform DApp.
+- We are exploring Polkadot ecosystem for building our Proof of experience platform DApp.
 - We teach Rust, Substrate, Solidity-Ethereum, Hyperledger, Metaverse, etc.
 - We have completed 5 cohorts and 33 workshops by training 1300+ students.
 - What your project is _not_ or will _not_ provide or implement
-  - We will cover education part and talent providing part for the Polkadot ecosystem
+  - We will create education and talent providing solution on the Polkadot ecosystem
-  - We will cover 3 major cohorts this year by upskilling 300 students
   - We will not conduct longer cohorts (duration: 1 month max)
   - We will not add more than 5 free projects on Polkadot on Proof of Experience platform